- Product Wood: White Oak

 - Product Mantel Type Mantel Shelf (more rectangular)

 The wood for this beam came from an old barn near Green Isle, Minnesota.
 We think, but have not confirmed that this is an old Pinske Barn.
 We know Pete Pinske, who was a 3rd generation barn builder.
 His grandfather started building barns in the late 1800s.
 The Pinske’s were early pioneers of doing hip-roof barns.
 The hip-roof allowed the farmer to store more hay in the building.
 Pinske’s were probably building the hip roof barns 20 years before they were popular.
 The Pinske’s were also very good about selecting trees for lumber in the winter time.
-This gave them an advantage to build more barns in the summer time with better lumber.
+This gave them the advantage to build more barns in the summertime with better lumber.
 Pete recently helped build a house for his grand-nephew where they reclaimed wood from one of the original barns that Pete’s grandfather built.
-They used old material for cabinets and other decor.
+They used the old material for cabinets and other decor.
 So the wood ended up traveling 5 generations.
-A nice article about Karl Pinske’s house can be found on-line.
+A nice article about Karl Pinske’s house can be found online.

 Note, this white oak is 100% natural color.
 There is a finish coat of a penetrating oil – Rubio Monocoat, but there is not any stain applied.
 This natural color change very pronounced in white oak in particular.

 The main length is 72 inches.
 The tenons sticking out add another 6 1/2 inches for a total of 78 1/2 inches.
 The mantel is priced at $100 per LF for the 72 inches (which excludes the tenons).
 We can cut the tenons off; but that doesn’t change the price.
 We can also cut the body length down and reduce the price by $8.33 per inch, up to a $100 discount.
+It ships for $75 via FedEx Gnd.